 In addition to our debt-financing arrangements with Dufry, we have local credit facilities with each of Bank of America N.A. and Credit Agricole, which we use to obtain letters of credit.
 We use letters of credit to secure concession fee obligations pursuant to certain of our concession agreements.
 On October 30, 2014 we entered into a \$45 million Amended and Restated Uncommitted Letter of Credit and Loan Facility Agreement with Bank of America N.A. (as amended, the "BofA Credit Facilities").
 As of June 30, 2017, \$38.4 million was outstanding (including letters of credit) and \$6.6 million was available for borrowing under this facility.
 Direct advances under the BofA Credit Facilities bear interest at the U.S. prime rate.
 Letters of credit under the BofA Credit Facilities are subject to an annual fee of 0.75% of the amount borrowed.
 On October 3, 2013, we entered into a \$30 million Uncommitted Line of Credit Agreement with Credit Agricole Corporate and Investment Bank (as amended, the "Credit Agricole Credit Facilities").
-As of June 30, 2017, \$22.7 million was outstanding (including letters of credit) and \$7.3 million was available for borrowing under this facility.
-Under the Credit Agricole Credit Facilities, we are required to pay a fee at a rate not to exceed 0.75% of the amount borrowed.
-Lenders under the BofA Credit Facilities and the Credit Agricole Credit Facilities may in their discretion decline to fund our borrowing requests thereunder.
+As of June 30, 2017, \$22.7 million was outstanding (including letters of credit Agricole Credit Facilities we are required to pay a fee at a rate not to exceed 0.75% of the amount borrowed.
+Lenders under the BofA Credit Facilities may in their discretion decline to fund our borrowing requests thereunder.